JuergHauser/PyP223/readme.md

 - There is a functional interface to forward model specific systems
 - Plates are parametrised differently, see Hauser et. al (2016)

-Currently the Python API provides two functions to model the response of a Tempest and VTEM max system to a thin plate in the halfspace of a layered earth.
-It would be straightforward to expose the functions in `p223/clibleroiair.f90` and more broadly wiglafs libp223 for other systems by adding the necessary python code in `/src/pyp223/_pyp223.py`.
+Currently the Python API provides two functions to model the response of a TEMPEST and VTEM max system to a thin plate in the halfspace of a layered earth.
+It would be straightforward to expose the functions in `p223/clibleroiair.f90` as well as `clibairbeo.f90`, `clibbeowulf.f90`  and `clibleroi.f90` from wiglaf's libp223 for other airborne and ground systems by adding the necessary python code in `/src/pyp223/_pyp223.py`.

 ```
 formod_tempest_data(nlyr,nstat,...)